guyfreund/israeli-law-graph/README.md

 <img src=https://github.com/guyfreund/LawGraph/blob/master/graph_logic.jpg width=600>

+## Neo4j Implementation:
+TODO: elaborate on what we did.

+#### Spinning up the database: Method 1
+TODO: elaborate on how to spin up.

+#### Spinning up the database: Method 2
+TODO: elaborate on how to spin up.

+#### Spinning up the database: Method 3
+TODO: elaborate on how to spin up.

 ## Repository's Files:
 - `generate_graph.py`: Generates the Pythonic graph.
 - `classes.py`: Contains all Python Classes used across the program.